 Speech therapists assist a person with more than just speech impediments.
 They can be a valuable asset for helping you relearn activities of daily living after brain injury.

-Many therapists are also familiar with cognitive rehabilitation and can help you improve your ability to do complex tasks like the IADLs listed above.
+Speech therapists are also familiar with cognitive rehabilitation and can help you improve your ability to do complex tasks like the IADLs listed above.

 As with physical therapy, it’s important to do speech and cognitive therapy exercises every day.
 Speech therapy apps like the CT Speech App, which has over 100,000 exercises, can help you with this.